nginxinc/nginx-ns1-gslb/README.md

 `go run cmd/agent/main.go --config-file <path/to/your_file.yaml>`

 This will run an Agent that fetches stats from one or more NGINX Plus instances, and updates the remote NS1 feeds.

 ### Docker

 1. Build the image specifying the config file:
 `make CONFIG_FILE=<path/to/your_file.yaml> container`

+    **Note**: By default the binary is built locally, if you need to build it inside a container append `TARGET=container` to the command above.

 1. Run the container:
 `docker run nginx/nginx-ns1-gslb:<version>`